-The Rev. Dr. Phil Snider is an award-winning writer, activist, public theologian, pastor, and teacher who has served as the senior minister of Brentwood Christian Church since 2003.
+The Rev. Dr. Phil Snider is an award-winning author, public theologian, pastor, and teacher who has served as the senior minister of Brentwood Christian Church since 2003.
 In addition to providing religious commentary in various local and national media outlets, including NPR affiliates and nationally-syndicated radio and television programming, his work has been featured in the Huffington Post, Religion Dispatches, Slate, Fox News and USA Today.
 He is perhaps best known for his speech on equal rights for LGBTQ+ people, which has been viewed on YouTube over five million times.
 Phil’s books include Preaching as Resistance, Justice Calls, Preaching After God, The Hyphenateds, and Toward a Hopeful Future (winner of the 2011 Mayflower Award for best book in church and society), which he wrote with Emily Bowen-Marler .
 Phil did his undergraduate work at Missouri State University (Springfield, MO), then earned his masters degree at Phillips Theological Seminary (Tulsa, OK) and doctorate at Chicago Theological Seminary (at the University of Chicago).
 He also holds a certificate in pastoral care and counseling from Forest Institute of Professional Psychology.
 In addition to teaching religious studies courses at Missouri State University and Drury University, Phil has previously served in various leadership capacities in the Springfield area, including: President of the Drury University Board of the School of Religion; representative leader to the Springfield Interfaith Alliance, member of the Diversity and Inclusion Advisory Council at Missouri State University, founding member of the Center for Diversity and Reconciliation at Brentwood Christian Church, founding member of the Greater Springfield Race and Faith Collaborative, co-chair of the Springfield chapter of the NAACP Religious Affairs Commission, and chair of the leadership table for Faith Voices of Southwest Missouri, which is dedicated to promoting economic dignity and race equity for all Missourians.
-He and his wife Amanda are the proud parents of three children, Eli, Sam, & Lily Grace.

 Click here if you’d like to contact Phil or if you’re in need of pastoral support.